 If you are running a website for a living, one thing is super expensive than everything else.
-Do you know what is that?
-Well, that is the Uptime of your site.
+Do you know what that is?
+Well, that is the uptime of your site.

 Well, that would sound silly.
-Why is Uptime of your website so costly?
+Why is the uptime of your website so costly?

 What Is Website Uptime?

-In a simple word, Uptime is a machine application term for the time during which a computer is operational.
-Website uptime is the time that a website or web service is available to the users over a given time.
+In a simple word, uptime is a machine application term when a computer is operational.
+Website uptime is when a website or web service is available to the users over a given time.

 So, if your website is accessible to you and others, then your site is Up.
 If you can’t access it, then the website is Down.
-Downtime is just the opposite of the Uptime.
+Downtime is just the opposite of uptime.

-Although 100% uptime is the goal of every service provider, the industry considers 99.999% uptime as high availability.
+Although 100% uptime is every service provider’s goal, the industry considers 99.999% uptime as high availability.

 Every website experiences downtime planned or unplanned.
-All service providers want to keep uptime as high as possible and reasonably fit with the competing nature of the internet.
+All service providers want to keep uptime as high as possible and reasonably fit with the internet’s competing nature.

 Why Is Uptime of Your Website So Costly?

-The web usually is the place where most businesses face the majority of their customers and generate their business income.
+The web usually is where most businesses face the majority of their customers and generate their business income.

 Why Any Websites Go Down?